UST-QuAntiL/tosca-definitions-quantil/nodetypes/https%3A%2F%2Fust-quantil.github.io%2Fnodetypes/PlanQK-Platform_w1-wip1/README.md

 ## Properties

 - `PlanQKApiKey`: personal access token for the PlanQK platform.
-Should be set to `get_input: PlanqkApiKey`.

 ## Usage